Selected Professional Appointments

 Associate Professor, Department of Geography and Program in Planning, University of Toronto, Mississauga

 Alan Walks is an urban geographer with expertise in quantitative and qualitative analysis of urban processes, problems and behaviour.
-His research is mostly concerned with the social, economic and political causes and consequences of urban inequality, including the role played by (auto)mobility.
+His research is mostly concerned with the social, economic and political causes and consequences of urban inequality, including the role played by (auto)mobility and processes of financialization.
 He has published in a number of the top journals in the field (Urban Studies, Environment and Planning A, Annals of the Association of American Geographers, Transactions of the British Institute of Geographers, etc).
-He is a co-author/co-editor of the 2013 book ‘The Political Ecology of the Metropolis’, and is co-editor of ‘The Urban Political Economy and Ecology of Automobility: Driving Cities, Driving Inequality, Driving Politics’ (2014).
+He is a co-author/co-editor of the 2013 book ‘The Political Ecology of the Metropolis’, and editor of ‘The Urban Political Economy and Ecology of Automobility: Driving Cities, Driving Inequality, Driving Politics’ (2014).

 Specialty Focus Areas